techjollof/MSAdminAssistTool/EXOAdmin/MoveEmails/help/Move-MailAcrossFolders.md

-# Email Folder Migration Tool - Help Documentation
+# Email Folder Migration Tool
 ## Overview

 This PowerShell script enables efficient migration of email messages between folders within the same Microsoft Exchange Online mailbox using Microsoft Graph API.
 It provides options for both individual and batch processing of message moves with comprehensive error handling and detailed progress reporting.